-Ireland - Data - Association of Cigarette Smoking with Other Drug Use Among Irish Teenagers
+Association of Cigarette Smoking with Other Drug Use Among Teenagers in the Republic of Ireland

 "Cigarette smoking has been shown in other studies to act as a 'gateway' to cannabis use and further risk taking behaviours.
 This study aims to establish the prevalence of cigarette smoking and cannabis use in Irish teenagers, to quantify the strength and significance of the association of cigarette smoking and cannabis use and other high risk behaviours and to examine whether the above associations are independent of social networking (O'Cathail, et al. 2011).

 "Adolescent students across five urban, non-fee paying, schools were invited to complete an abridged European schools survey project on alcohol and other drugs (ESPAD) questionnaire.
 The abridged questionnaire was completed by 370 out of a possible 417 students, giving a response rate of 88.7%.
 Of these, 228 (61.6%) were girls and 349 (94.3%) were aged 15–16 years.